About Alexa for Apps V2

 How Alexa for Apps works

-When a customer invokes your skill on an Alexa built-in phone, an Alexa Mobile Accessory (such as Echo Buds), or the Alexa app, your skill can use Alexa for Apps to directly launch your app or website on a phone.
+When a customer invokes your skill on an Alexa built-in phone, an Alexa Mobile Accessory (such as Echo Buds), or the Alexa app, your skill can use Alexa for Apps to launch your app or website directly on the customer's phone.
 The following diagram shows the mobile request flow for a City Guide custom skill.

-- An Alexa app user says, "Alexa, ask City Guide to search for coffee" on their iPhone or Android phone.
+- An Alexa app customer says, "Alexa, ask City Guide to search for coffee" on their iPhone or Android phone.

 - The Alexa app sends the request to the City Guide skill.
 The skill checks for the presence of a